teamdeeson/codex/docs/working-at-deeson/pay-benefits-and-expenses.md

 Then you should ideally hire one for insurance and cost reasons.

-If there’s a reason not to and you’ve got appropriate commercial use insurance then mileage for cars and motorcycles is paid at standard rates.
+If there’s a reason not to and you’ve got appropriate commercial use insurance then mileage for cars and motorcycles is paid at [HMRC standard rates](https://www.gov.uk/expenses-and-benefits-business-travel-mileage/rules-for-tax).

 To claim mileage complete a copy of this [form](https://docs.google.com/a/deeson.co.uk/document/d/1hCzjEty61qrAFGcvBO5fMh_CCT_QLNYB9wg9mageAp8/edit?usp=drive_web) and submit a PDF to ReceiptBank.